BryanAM/sajeon/README.md

 To run e2e tests run the command.
 This command will run three, build, start and open a new terminal to run the playwrite tests.
 `npm run test-e2e`

+Or, you can run all testing with the following command `npm run test:all`